daniellogangill/aLUM/assets/README.txt

-Place your double-diamond.gif here as assets/double-diamond.gif
+This is a lightweight placeholder GIF.
+Replace with your real file named exactly: double-diamond.gif